XiaoTian09/LC-FMNet/README.md

 'Traindata_demo.mat' is the training data of 2000 samples with the size of 2000*64*128*3.

-'Trainlabel_demo.5.mat' is corresponding to the training label of 2000 samples with the size of 2000*128*3.
+'Trainlabel_demo.mat' is corresponding to the training label of 2000 samples with the size of 2000*128*3.

 'Plot_kagan.m and mapping.m' is a script to draw the prediction.